ginforu/ginforu.github.io/content/authors/admin/_index.md

       (Python).
       - Investigated brain-inspired mechanisms like Surrogate Gradient Learning and Temporal Encoding to enhance the efficiency and accuracy of converted SNNs for potential on-chip applications.

+  - position: Research Assistant(Supervised by Dr. Furao Sheng)
+    company_name: State Key Laboratory for Novel Software Technology, Nanjing University
+    company_url: ''
+    company_logo: ''
+    date_start: 2024-08-01
+    date_end: 2024-08-31
+    summary: |
+      - Developed a framework to convert Artificial Neural Networks (ANNs) to Spiking Neural Networks (SNNs), translating continuous neural signals into sparse, spike-based computation for reduced energy consumption (Python).
+      - Investigated brain-inspired mechanisms like Surrogate Gradient Learning and Temporal Encoding to enhance the efficiency and accuracy of converted SNNs for potential on-chip applications.

+  - position: Hierarchical Transformers for Multi-Document Summarization
+    company_name:  course project for Natural Language Processing(A)
+    company_url: ''
+    company_logo: ''
+    date_start: 2025-05-01
+    date_end: 2025-05-31
+    summary: |
+      - Designed and evaluated a hierarchical Transformer model to address cross-document structure in multi-document summarization, overcoming the redundancy and lack of global coherence typical of flat-sequence processing.
+      - Built a two-stage framework, replacing an LSTM ranker with a BERT-based encoder to jointly encode title-paragraph pairs and improve salient paragraph extraction.
+      - Developed global Transformer layers with multi-head pooling and inter-paragraph attention to enable effective context fusion across documents.
+      - Achieved a ROUGE-1 score of 11.11 using the BERT encoder, significantly outperforming the LSTM baseline and demonstrating improved content coverage and relevance.

+  - position: Backpropagation vs. Prospective Configuration in Neural Networks
+    company_name: course project for Advanced ComputationalNeuroscience(A)
+    company_url: ''
+    company_logo: ''
+    date_start: 2025-05-01
+    date_end: 2025-05-31
+    summary: |
+      - Evaluated the performance of Backpropagation in CNNs versus Prospective Configuration in Predictive Coding Networks (PCNs) on CIFAR-10 image classification and target alignment tasks.
+      - Developed and trained CNN and PCN models, achieving 64.96% accuracy with CNNs (BP) on CIFAR-10 and demonstrating lower test error for PCNs under specific conditions.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`
 skills: